Vancouver 2010 Gallery

 One of the most popular areas of the Hall of Fame.
 Here is you chance to connect with your sport heroes through interactive games such as a rotating climbing wall, multi-sport simulator, race car simulator, 14 meter timed running track, bubble hockey, and much more.
 It really is the only museum where you can break a sweat, just don’t forget to warm up first!

 This one of a kind feature enhances the guest experience with a view inside 60,000 seats and the new retractable roof!
 Home to the Opening, Closing Ceremonies, and evening medal ceremonies for the 2010 Winter Games as well as the Opening Ceremonies of the 2010 Paralympics.
-This is also where the BC Lions and the Vancouver Whitecaps call home turf.
+This is also where the BC Lions and the Vancouver Whitecaps call home turf under the dome.